-A new future for work skills training in NZ
+A new future for work skills training in NZEducation

 Education Minister Chris Hipkins today released wide-ranging proposals for strengthening vocational education so that school leavers get high quality training opportunities, employers get the skills they need and New Zealanders are better equipped for the changing nature of work.

 “The world around us is changing rapidly and our education system needs to keep up,” Chris Hipkins said.

 “At a time when we’re facing critical skill shortages, too many of our polytechnics and institutes of technology are going broke.

 “The strong labour market is encouraging young people to move directly into the workforce rather than continue in formal education, when it needs to be smarter and accommodate both.
 And our system isn’t geared up for the future economy, where re-training and up-skilling will be a regular feature of everyone’s working life.

 “Instead of our institutes of technology retrenching, cutting programmes, and closing campuses, we need them to expand their course delivery in more locations around the country.